OpenMath/OpenMath.github.io/standard/om20-2004-06-30/index.md

 ---
 layout: page
-title: The OpenMath Standard 2.0
+title: The OpenMath Standard  <br> Version 2.0 (initial release)
 ---

 The document is available in both XHTML and PDF formats.
 To view the XHTML versions you need a browser with reasonable CSS support and support for presentation MathML

-A ZIP archive of the files in this distribution including the DocBook sources and all necessary stylesheets [is also available](om20.zip).</p>
+A ZIP archive of the files in this distribution including the DocBook sources and all necessary stylesheets [is also available](om20.zip).

 ## OpenMath 2.0  Standard Document